Provable Robust Saliency-based Explanations: Details of Experiments

-\textbf{Impacts of pretrain / retrain.} Lastly, we explore how good are these methods when applying them in the retrain schema.
-In previous experiments, all methods are trained starting from random states.
-We now retrain the Vanilla models with these methods for ten epochs at most.
-Since the Vanilla model has already converged and reached a good cAUC, we assume that the Vanilla model's explanation ranking is an excellent reference, and thus these robust methods try to maintain the Vanilla model's rankings.
-Thus, we will terminate the retraining phase if P@$k$ between Vanilla model's explanation ranking and the retrain model's ranking significantly drops, or the retrain model's cAUC drops a lot.

-Table \ref{tab:sensitivity_analysis_pretrain} present the results for comparing two training schemas.
-Since the baseline SP changes the models' structure (activation function), we do not consider it here.
+\textbf{Impacts of pretrain / retrain.} Lastly, we explore how good these methods are when applying them in the retrain schema, and each model is retrained from the Vanilla model for at most 10 epochs.
+Since the Vanilla model has already converged and reached a good AUC, we assume that the Vanilla model's explanation ranking is an excellent reference.
+Thus these robust methods try to maintain the Vanilla model's rankings.
+The retraining will be terminated if P@$k$ between Vanilla and retrain models' rankings significantly drops, or the retrain model's cAUC drops a lot.
+Table \ref{tab:sensitivity_analysis_pretrain} presents the results for comparing two training schemas.
+Since SP changes the models' structure (activation function), we do not consider it here.
 Instead, we add one more baseline, CL \cite{hein2017formal}, because retraining demands much fewer training epochs, thus its time complexity is acceptable.
 More details for CL can be found in Sec. \ref{sec:ranking_thickness_defense}.
 Besides that, \textit{none} of retrain models by Exact-H and SSR can maintain Vanilla model's explanation rankings and cAUC at the same time in Bank dataset, and thus both are not applicable.